home-assistant/home-assistant.io/source/_integrations/onewire.markdown

 It is also possible to use a different GPIO pin like this to change it to pin 15 dtoverlay=w1-gpio-pullup,gpiopin=15

-Furthermore it is also possible to have multiple GPIOs as one-wire data channel by adding multiple lines like this: dtoverlay=w1-gpio-pullup,gpiopin=15 dtoverlay=w1-gpio-pullup,gpiopin=16
+Furthermore, it is also possible to have multiple GPIOs as one-wire data channel by adding multiple lines like this: dtoverlay=w1-gpio-pullup,gpiopin=15 dtoverlay=w1-gpio-pullup,gpiopin=16